1601-mma2013/Maze-Runner/README.md

 The location of Kong Heng in Ipoh was chosen for its proximity to many of the locales where Yasmin shot her famous films.
 It will not be a conventional museum for a ‘dead person’s things’ or stagnant archives with permanent plaques.
 Instead, Yasmin At Kong Heng is an evolving space with content that is refreshed every 6 months to 1 year.
-Yasmin’s life’s work - whether in film, poetry, photography, TV and even print advertising – will be shared in a “newseum” that inspires and springboards new talent and ideas.And, in the near future, we want to make it a place for local creative talent to shine – from students and aspiring filmmakers to new artists who need an exhibition space.
+Yasmin’s life’s work - whether in film, poetry, photography, TV and even print advertising – will be shared in a “newseum” that inspires and springboards new talent and ideas.And, in the near future, a place for local creative talent to shine – from students and aspiring filmmakers to new artists who need an exhibition space.
 Facebook Link : www.facebook.com/yasminatkongheng

 Project Vision
 >- User explore the playfulness of human-computer interaction.